parse-community/Parse-SDK-Android/gcm/README.md

     </intent-filter>
 </receiver>
 ```
-After all this, you will need to register GCM in your `Application.onCreate()` like so:
+After all this, you will need to register for GCM in your `Application.onCreate()`, like so:
 ```java
 @Override
 public void onCreate() {